 Charlestown, Indiana, in Clark county, is 14 miles N of Louisville, Kentucky.
-Charleston is part of the surrounding Louisville metro area and is home to some 5,993 residents.
+Charleston is part of the surrounding Louisville metro area.

 The city of Charlestown, which was established in 1808, was named in the honor of one of its surveyors, Charles Beggs.
 Mills were an important component of the town.
 Charlestown was also the home of Jonathan Jennings, the first state governor of Indiana.
 Clark County, in which this city is located, was established in 1801 as a part of the Northwest Territory.

 Charlestown and Nearby Attractions

 - Callahan Museum of the American Printing House for the Blind

 - Louisville Zoo